 - A healthy dose of “me time” to recharge our batteries and allow us time for reflection

-Where to Get Our Plans
+Where To Go for Our Plans

-Once we’ve basically gained control of our basic dietary and nutritional needs, we can start looking at fine-tuning our health.
+Once we’ve gained control of our basic dietary and nutritional needs, we can start looking at fine-tuning our health.
 Now it’s time to begin finding sources for our individualized plans, despite the uncertainty of their accuracy.
 But where do we begin to look for those plans?

 Beginning in 1992, we all depended on a “food pyramid” to guide our dietary choices.
 But that one-size-fits-all approach did not address our individuality.
 The United States Department of Agriculture (USDA) revised the pyramid in 2005.
 In 2011, the USDA demolished the pyramid and replaced it with “MyPlate.”
 This graphic representation is from the Dietary Guidelines for Americans.
 We can learn all about MyPlate from this USDA/U.S. Department of Agriculture website.